linkarzu/linkarzu.github.io/_posts/news/2026-06-19-reopening-discord.md

 It will not be a place in which I will provide support, if you need assistance with something, join of my livestreams and ask there, if I don't respond send your question again and eventually I will get to it.
-It was faster and simpler for me to answer and show you on my screen than to try to type it on discord.
+It is faster and simpler for me to answer and show you on my screen than to try to type it on discord.

 I also need to filter people out, I don't want everybody to join.
 When that's the case, it becomes a ghost server, there's a lot of people just reading through stuff, not interacting and it just does not make sense.

-So in this case, the filter will be monetary, and that's more than enough for a.
+So in this case, the filter will be monetary, and that's more than enough for me.

-At least I get something back.
+One of the HUGE benefits of this being a paid server is that not even a single bot/spammer has joined.
+Because once they make it to the server they reach a dead end, the paywall.
+I don't lose time moderating any spam messages and members don't get annoyed as well.
+I don't want to have any mods as the plan is to keep the community small, but close together.

 ## How Do I Join?